Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Algorithm and Theoretical Results

 In more detail, the parameter estimate can be viewed as a function of the data and the random seed.
 Thus, for the remainder of this section, we use the notation $\phatb = \hat{p}(\datab,s)$ where $\datab$ denotes the bootstrapped dataset and $s$ denotes the seed used for training the DNN.
 Since $\thetab$ is deterministic given $(\datab,s)$, $\hat{p}(\datab,s)$ is a deterministic function.
 Normally, the selection of $s$ is completely independent of everything else and hence $(s|\datab,\data) \stackrel{d}{=} s$.

 With this notation in place, we propose the following decomposition of the bootstrap epistemic uncertainty estimator

-$\I^{\textrm{resampling}}_b$ can be viewed as an estimator of the epistemic uncertainty arising due to the randomness in data drawing.
+$\I^{\textrm{resampling}}_b$ can be viewed as an estimator of the epistemic uncertainty arising due to the randomness in the data sampling process.
+Intuitively, this represents how much the model prediction would change if different training data had been sampled from the true distribution.
 On the other hand, $\I^{\textrm{seeds}}_b$ captures the amount of the entropy difference explained by the variation in the random seeds.
 That is, this term represents the amount of variation due to the algorithmic randomness.
 Thus, our proposed estimator can be decomposed into a `data sampling' component and a `training randomness' component.